rofl0r/pyhttpd/README.md

-pyexpander has been modified by me to use `~` instead of `$` for its expansion facilities in order to work smoothly with embedded javascript, and "amalgamated" into a single file.
+pyexpander has been modified by me to use `~` instead of `$` for its expansion facilities in order to work smoothly with embedded javascript, and "amalgamated" into a single file. usage of pyexpander requires the command line option `-x`.

 usage
 -----